wilyamx/uisnakegame/README.md

 ## GAME MECHANICS

 - [Gameplay] Use can play either map-based (default) or casual from app settings.
+- [Gameplay] As the snake grows the speed increases.
 - [Leaderboard] Active user will be highlighted in the leaderboard to motivate increase ranking.
 - [Score] User will earn stage points only if completed the stage.
 - [Snake] Snake will update it's length only if completed the stage.